carpentries/instructor-training/episodes/01-welcome.md

 We also do not discuss how to develop lessons.
 The Carpentries now has a growing subcommunity dedicated to lesson development, along with [its own onboarding curriculum][lesson-dev].
 For more on lesson development, see [The Carpentries website][leson-dev-web].

-If there is a particular topic that you would like us to address, let the trainers know.
+If there is a particular topic that you would like us to address, let the Trainers know.

 ## What Questions Do You Have?

 We hope and expect that you will have many questions during this training!
 Please do not keep them to yourself.
 If you find something unclear, chances are good that others will have the same question, too.
-It is ok to ask even if you think you might have missed an answer that others heard (e.g. during a distracted moment or a dropped connection)!
+It is ok to ask even if you think you might have missed an answer already given (e.g. during a distracted moment or a dropped connection)!
 Depending on the time available, your Trainers may ask you to share your questions verbally, in the Etherpad, or otherwise.